tonethar/IGME-430-Spring-2021/core-skills/4-hello-node.md

 3) Put the following code into **index.js** --> `console.log("Hello 430");`

-4) Now run the code by typing `npm ./index.js` on the command line - you should see `Hello 430` log out to the console
+4) Now run the code by typing `node ./index.js` on the command line - you should see `Hello 430` log out to the console

 <hr>